Discover the Magic of Lake O’Hara

 Day 1: Travel to Lake O’Hara and begin exploring the area

-At 8.00 am we meet at the Yamnuska Mountain Adventures office in Canmore.
+At 8.00 am we meet at the Yamnuska Mountain Adventures classroom in Canmore.
 We’ll go over the trip with you and check to see that you are properly outfitted before heading to the Lake O’Hara parking lot just west of Lake Louise for our 10:30 am shuttle.

 An 11km drive up the restricted fire road brings us to one of the most beautiful settings in the world.
 Framed by snowy mountain peaks, numerous hiking trails radiate from the cerulean waters of Lake O’Hara.
 We follow one of these trails 0.7km west of the Le Relais Day-Use Shelter to the Elizabeth Parker Hut.